mona-actions/gh-repo-visibility/README.md

-# gh-repo-permissions
+# gh-repo-visibility
-sync the repo permissions from one org to another, or pass a list or repo names to update permissions
+sync the repo visibility from one org to another, or pass a list or repo names to update visibility